 \section{Related Work}

-\textbf{Depth only approaches.} The task of depth completion has caused wide public concern in computer vision community and robotics since the work \cite{Uhrig2017THREEDV} proposes sparsity invariant CNNs to deal with sparse depth input for the first time.
-After ResNets \cite{He2016Deep} come along, a simple framework applied to the task is conducting a single Unet \cite{ronneberger2015u}, which usually uses ResNets as encoder.
-On this basis, the early depth completion methods \cite{Uhrig2017THREEDV,ku2018defense,2018Deep,2018Sparse,2020Confidence,ma2018self,vangansbeke2019} mainly input depth maps without the corresponding color images.
-Distinctively, Lu \emph{et al.} \cite{2020FromLu} take sparse depth maps as the only input with color images being auxiliary supervision during training process.
-However, single-modal based depth completion methods are limited without other information as reference.
-As the modern technology quickly develops, lots of multi-modal information is available, \emph{e.g.}, color image, surface normal image, and optic flow image, which can significantly facilitate the depth completion task.
+\textbf{Depth only approaches.} For the first time in 2017, the work \cite{Uhrig2017THREEDV} proposes sparsity invariant CNNs to deal with sparse depth.
+Since then, lots of depth completion works \cite{Uhrig2017THREEDV,ku2018defense,2018Deep,2018Sparse,2020Confidence,ma2018self,vangansbeke2019} input depth without using color image.
+Distinctively, Lu \emph{et al.} \cite{2020FromLu} take sparse depth as the only input with color image being auxiliary supervision when training.
+However, single-modal based methods are limited without other reference information.
+As technology quickly develops, plenty of multi-modal information is available, \emph{e.g.}, surface normal and optic flow images, which can significantly facilitate the depth completion task.